-The Redlands Wildlife Rescue is a community volunteer program that responds to calls regarding sick, injured and orphaned wildlife in the Redlands.
+The Redlands Wildlife Rescue is a community volunteer program that responds to calls regarding sick, injured and orphaned wildlife in the Redland Coast.

-It is a 24 hour a day service operating every day of the year, managed by Redland City Council.
+It is a 24-hour a day service operating every day of the year, managed by Redland City Council.
+To report sick and Injured wildlife to the Redlands 24-hour Wildlife Rescue service on phone (07) 3833 4031.

 The volunteer program is split into two services: